A Complete Guide to Spousal Maintenance

 Typically, the lower earner in the relationship may be entitled to spousal maintenance from their former spouse with the higher income if they are unable to meet their needs themselves.
 They will be paid some level of spousal maintenance by the higher earner.
 Some couples are able to come to a voluntary agreement about spousal maintenance.
 Where this is not possible the courts will consider, based on the financial needs of both parties, what level of spousal maintenance should be payable.

-How much spousal maintenance will I be paid?
+How much Spousal Maintenance will I be paid?

 There is no set amount of spousal maintenance.
 Each decision is highly case-specific, and, if it cannot be voluntarily agreed by the separating couple, the decision is at the discretion of the court, guided by the principles of fairness and need.
 The court's objective is to achieve a fair division: an equitable financial settlement with spousal maintenance payments that allow both parties to move forward with their lives.